jloramas/bitnami-docker-java-play/README.md

 You can find the configuation files used on the previous link in the [Che branch](https://github.com/juan131/bitnami-docker-swift/tree/che).
 You can find more information about Eclipse Che workspaces at the [Eclipse Che Official Documentation](https://eclipse-che.readme.io/docs/introduction)

-If want to start developing locally skip this step and follow the documentation below.
+If you want to start developing locally skip this step and follow the documentation below.

 # Why Docker?